Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/3/StudentGuide.md

 **Command Options and Man Pages**

 - Commands can have their default behavior modified using **options**.

 - Command options can have their own arguments called **parameters**.

 - **Man pages** are documentation that exist within the terminal containing command syntax, options, and parameters.

 - `man` followed by a command will display the documentation for that specific command.

 **Searching for Directories, Files, and Data Within Files**

-- The `find` command is used to find directories or files.
+- The `find` command is used to find directories or files:

   - `-type d` is the option and parameter for finding directories.

   - `-type f` is the option and parameter for finding a file.

 - The `grep` command is used to find a data point within a file.